IgniteUI/indigo-design-docfx/en/components/spline-chart.md

 ## Title

-The Spline Chart has a title that can be changed or hidden if not needed.
+The Spline Chart has a title that can be changed or hidden if not needed by setting its override to No Symbol.

 <img class="responsive-img" src="../images/spline_chart_title.png" srcset="../images/spline_chart_title@2x.png 2x" />